DayZ

 F9 is thumbs up

-F10 is to tauntingly slit your throat
+F10 is to tauntingly slit your throat with your thumb

 * VOIP - Hold caps lock to talk in-game.
 Double tap it for constant pickup instead of push to talk.